Tecsmith/sr64-keyboard-pcb/README.md

 ## Possible BIG issues

 - HE !!
-    1. QNK does not have a native HE implementation
+    1. QMK does not have a native HE implementation
     2. ... one will need to be built
     3. In this build - how do we address **individual** switch calibration?
         - **Idea:** Dynamicly keep a list of MIN & MAX read values and program the code to be based on percentage values of each key's MIN MAX.
 Dynamically update those values over usage for a "self calibration" feature.
 But ... how do we manage: